 “The first principle is that you must not fool yourself and you are the easiest person to fool.” – Richard Feynman

 “We’ve had three big ideas at Amazon that we’ve stuck with for 18 years, and they’re the reason we’re successful: Put the customer first.
 Invent.
 And be patient.” – Jeff Bezos

 “The plural of anecdote is not data.” – Marc Bekoff

 So how do we deliver passive characteristics with active alpha?
-By removing the expensive pursuit of security selection.
-We do this through big data analysis of regulatory filings.
-We tap into the collective wisdom of all active managers to distill their cumulative research.
+By removing the expensive pursuit of fundamental security analysis.
+We make security selection decisions through big data analysis of regulatory filings.
+In doing so, we tap into the collective wisdom of all active managers to distill their cumulative fundamental research.
 This provides tremendous cost advantages for our products, which we can pass on to our investors.
-Our focus can then be on unbiased portfolio construction, the key ingredient in delivering consistent alpha.
+Our focus can then be on meticulous portfolio construction and process improvement, the key ingredients in delivering consistent alpha.